 Bubble Tea Food Trucks can be a great way to start a bubble tea business!
-Not only are bubble tea trucks less expensive to open than stores, they are also portable so you can find the best location possible and if today’s location isn’t good, you can try a new one tomorrow!
+Not only are bubble tea trucks less expensive to open than stores, but they are also portable so you can find the best location possible and if today’s location isn’t good, you can also try a new one tomorrow!

 One strategy is to use a Bubble Tea Food Truck to help scout out new store locations, once the market has been proven with returning customers, you can open your store near the food truck location.

-Another advantage of a Boba Tea Truck is the lower start up cost.
+Another advantage of a Boba Tea Truck is the lower start-up cost.
 You won’t need to pay rent or design a fancy store.
 Just get some basic bubble tea machines and equipment and you’re good to go.

 The History of Bubble Tea Food Trucks